yuheho7749/uwufs/README.md

 # Universal Working Userspace File System (UWUFS)
-A universal and (hopefully) working userspace filesystem for 64-bit linux-like systems.
+A universal and working userspace filesystem for 64-bit linux-like systems.

+NOTE: This is built and tested on Ubuntu 20.04 using FUSE 3.

 # Instructions